aollivierre/PowerShell-Youtube-dl/README.md

 This option prompts the user for the URL of a video.
 This URL can be a single video or a playlist and doesn't necessarily have to be from Youtube.com since Youtube-dl supports a wide range of websites.
 If a playlist URL is provided, the entire playlist will be downloaded by default.
 The `1   - Download video` option can be run from the command line using the `-Video -URL <UserProvidedURL>` parameter options.

-Additonally, videos that are downloaded can be automatically converted using ffmpeg via the `$ConvertFile` variable located within the `\scripts\youtube-dl.ps1` script file.
+Additonally, videos that are downloaded can be automatically converted using ffmpeg via the `$ConvertFile =` script file settings variable located within the `\scripts\youtube-dl.ps1` script file.

 #